Share this article:

 You want to be warm without sweating so much you get a chill.
 "The rule of thumb is to dress as if it is 20 degrees warmer," says Maine Track Club president Mark Grandonico.
 "You should be slightly cool when you start."
 Think layers of technical fabrics, to wick sweat, with zippers at the neck and underarm area to vent air as you heat up.
 You'll learn your own preferences, but readers Darrell Arribas, of Cumberland, Rhode Island, and Eric Maniloff, of Stittsville, Ontario, both helped create these general guidelines.
 Assume you always wear gloves or mittens and a hat.

-With limited daylight, chances are you'll be running in the dark (Alaskans, sadly, get only a few hours of dim light per day).
+4. Be Seen With limited daylight, chances are you'll be running in the dark (Alaskans, sadly, get only a few hours of dim light per day).
 Tall snowbanks on plowed streets make you even harder to see.
 Wear reflective, fluorescent gear, and don't be shy about lighting yourself up like a Christmas tree, says RW's own Ed Eyestone, who runs in snowy Utah.
 Says Adam Feerst, a coach and trail-race director in Denver, "I use a headlamp or carry a flashlight, less so I can see where I'm going and more so people can see me."

 5. Warm up Prerun